Haki: Hako of Zealand, a sea-king

+Hako, the son of Hamundus

+The other Hako appears only in Book 7 of Gesta Danorum.
+This Hako was one of four sons of Hamundus (with Hagbarthus, Helwin and Hamundus).
+Following the death of Regnaldus, a rival who overthrew the Danish king Unguinus and was later defeated by Unguinus's son Sywaldus I, Hako joined the fleet of Hako the sea-king.
+It is said that Hako the Zealander and Starcatherus were the allies of young Hako from that point "one because he was moved by regard for friendship, the other by regard for his birth".

+When Hako learnt that his brother Hagbarthus had been killed by the Danish king Sygarus (son of Sywaldus I), Hako left the company of Hako and Starcatherus and formed an army to avenge his brother.
+Sygarus was slain at a place called Walbrunna.
+However, killing Sigar was not enough to satiate his thirst for blood:

 Then Hakon used his conquest to cruel purpose, and followed up his good fortune so wickedly, that he lusted for an indiscriminate massacre, and thought no forbearance should be shown to rank or sex.
 Nor did he yield to any regard for compassion or shame, but stained his sword in the blood of women, and attacked mothers and children in one general and ruthless slaughter.

-He was soon chased away by Sigar's son Siwald.
+Sywaldus II, the son of Sygarus, formed an army to have his own vengeance.
+The two forces fought for two days, and eventually the Danes won.
+Hakon was chased away by Sywaldus's companion Borcarus, fleeing "in a hasty panic" with three ships to Scotland.
+He died there two years later.
+Meanwhile, the entire royal family of the Danes had also died in the conflict, leaving only Guritha, the granddaughter of Sygarus.

 Chronicon Lethrense

 In the Chronicon Lethrense, Haki (as Aki) killed the usurper Hiarwart within a day of his having taken the royal title from Rolf Kraki.
 Haki then became king of the Danes.
 In turn, he was then killed by Fritleff.

-Secondary sources

-Nerman, B. Det svenska rikets uppkomst.
-Stockholm, 1925.